-The shortlist for the New Design/Build Data Centre Project of the Year at the upcoming 2018 DCS Awards was recently announced, with DataHub Biel among them.
+The shortlist for the New Design/Build Data Center Project of the Year at the upcoming 2018 DCS Awards was recently announced, with DataHub Biel among them.

-Due to be celebrated on the 24th of May, the DCS are designed to reward the product designers, manufacturers, suppliers and providers operating in the data centre arena.
+Due to be celebrated on the 24th of May, the DCS are designed to reward the product designers, manufacturers, suppliers and providers operating in the data center arena.

-The new Tier 3 high-density data centre in Switzerland is a 4.5MW facility containing 3000 square metres of technical space with an average power density of 5kW/rack - unique for the region.
+The new Tier 3 high-density data center in Switzerland is a 4.5MW facility containing 3000 square metres of technical space with an average power density of 5kW/rack - unique for the region.

-Under the hood is an integrated and energy efficient data centre infrastructure solution from Schneider Electric, which includes power, cooling, UPS, Okken switchgear, and data centre infrastructure management (DCIM) software.
+Under the hood is an integrated and energy efficient data center infrastructure solution from Schneider Electric, which includes power, cooling, UPS, Okken switchgear, and data center infrastructure management (DCIM) software.

 Targeting this market DataHub Biel was impelled to embrace high standards in terms of the equipment and services it provides.
 As well as high-speed connectivity and ultra reliability, key requirements of the new facility included high density operations (particularly given high cost of real estate in the region), efficiency of operations, and adherence to the highest possible environmental standards.

-The data centre sought to reduce floor space and increase performance efficiency by utilising Schneider Electric’s Galaxy VX UPS systems and doing so becoming the first in Switzerland to utilise Lithium-Ion battery technology.
+The data center sought to reduce floor space and increase performance efficiency by utilising Schneider Electric's Galaxy VX UPS systems and doing so becoming the first in Switzerland to utilise Lithium-Ion battery technology.

 This is of course beneficial from an economic point of view as it ensures efficient use of electricity, but is also essential for market acceptance in Switzerland where concern for the environment and maintenance of high standards of efficiency are important popular issues.